 Execution limits

-• Instruction limit: 1,000,000 Lua VM instructions per execution.
+• Config load instruction limit: 1,000,000 Lua VM instructions per execution.
 Scripts exceeding this limit are terminated with a timeout error.

-• Error handling: Syntax errors and runtime errors are caught and displayed as an Obsidian Notice.
+• Error handling: Syntax errors, runtime errors, and instruction limit timeouts are caught and displayed as an Obsidian Notice.
 The plugin continues to load normally.

 Error handling